Interview with Ronald Davis

 AS: So what did you do when you had your day off?

-RD: When I had my day off, when I was at Lincoln, we used to get – bearing in mind our money at that time was two shillings per day, which is fourteen shillings per week, I used to send ten shillings home to my mother who by that time was widowed ‘cause my father died in 1943.
+RD: When we had our day off, when I was at Lincoln, we used to get – bearing in mind our money at that time was two shillings per day, which is fourteen shillings per week, I used to send ten shillings home to my mother who by that time was widowed ‘cause my father died in 1943.
 And he, he died of tuberculosis, and if he’d lived another couple of years he would have survived because penicillin came in.
-But unfortunately he died in forty-three, so my mother was a widow with four children, one in the Air Force, one working and two still at school, and times were hard.
+But unfortunately he died in ‘43, so my mother was a widow with four children, one in the Air Force, one working and two still at school, and times were hard.
 So of my fourteen shillings, ten shillings used to go to my mother, and four shillings was my spending money for the week.
 So we didn’t live [laughs] the life of O’Reilly.
-So on our day off, we would obviously sleep [emphasis] until, we didn’t really go to bed about four, five in the morning, we slept ‘till about twelve, one, two, and then we got up and had our shower and went into Lincoln, where, which was the nearest town.
+So on our day off, we would obviously sleep [emphasis] until, we didn’t really go to bed about four, five in the morning, we slept ‘till twelve, one, two, and then we got up and had our shower and went into Lincoln, where, which was the nearest town.
 We used to go in by bus and spend our time in Lincoln.
 I always had a problem with the food on camp which was not very good.
 It was wonderful food, spoiled by terrible cooks [laughs] and I was never very keen on food, but obviously I had to eat what I could.
-So when I went into town I always went into a café, whilst the boys always went to the pub I went into the café and had a meal and then, then, then I would go – the meal would probably consist of egg on toast [laughs], or Welsh rarebit with an egg on top or something, something of that sort, very, there was no question of having a proper meal.
+So when I went into town I always went into a café, once the boys went to the pub I used to go in the café and have a meal and then, then, then I would go – the meal would probably consist of egg on toast [laughs], or Welsh rarebit with an egg on top or something, something of that sort, very, there was no question of having a proper meal.
 A, we couldn’t afford it and B, there was very strict rationing of food.
 So that, that was, and basically we played darts and tried to chat up the local girls and things of that sort, but there was very little to do anywhere.

 AS: Was there any particular pubs you used to go to?

 RD: There were but I can’t remember them.
-I remember we used to come off the bus, I remember we coming in from Scampton, so we coming in from the East, and the bus used to drop us near the high street where the bridge went over the water, and there was a pub round to the left but I can’t, I can’t remember the names.
+I remember we used to come off the bus, I remember we coming in from Scampton, so we coming in from the east, and the bus used to drop us near the High Street where the bridge went over the water, and there was a pub round to the left but I can’t, I can’t remember the names.

-AS: Yeah, it was near the Stonebow Arch I think –
+AS: Yeah, it was near the Stonebow arch I think –

 RD: Yes.